-The LSAMP program at IUSB is designed to increase the recruitment, retention and graduation rates of underrepresented minority (URM) students in the STEM fields.
+The LSAMP program at Indiana University South Bend (IUSB) is designed to increase the recruitment, retention and graduation rates of underrepresented minority (URM) students in the STEM fields.
 IUSB is strongly committed to implementing various activities that will foster growth and success of URM students to achieve the LSAMP goals.

 IN LSAMP Scholars attending the IN LSAMP Annual Conference, October 19, 2018

 The URM student community will benefit from the LSAMP program activities including, summer bridge program, tutoring, peer mentoring, orientation, degree mapping, learning communities, conference participation and faculty-mentored research.
 These activities will assist students in developing the skills and learning strategies that will support their success as they navigate college.
 Students who are selected as LSAMP scholars will receive stipends for their active participation as tutors, peer mentors, high school ambassadors and undergraduate researchers.
 Hopefully, these efforts will lead to an increase in the number of URM students who successfully complete STEM baccalaureate degrees, an increase in enrollment in STEM fields and in the number of URM students going for graduate studies and into the STEM professional workforce.